Oral Cancer Screenings & Early Detection Exams

 Oral Cancer Self-check

 Did you know that at every recare visit you have with us, we complete an oral cancer exam and can thoroughly check your face, head, and neck?
 During the exam, we’ll check all the soft tissues: under your tongue and your tongue itself, your cheeks, your gums, the roof of your mouth (your palate – both soft and hard), and your throat.
-We’re looking for discoloration (red or white areas), lumps, and rough spots).
-We may ask you questions about whether you experience numbness or unusual bleeding.
+We’re looking for discoloration (red or white areas), lumps, and rough spots.
+We may ask you about numbness or unusual bleeding.
 About whether you’ve had a change in your voice (any hoarseness), or if you’ve had any changes in your ability to eat – swallowing, chewing, how your teeth fit together, or moving your jaw.

 But one of the most important things you can do to protect yourself is to ensure you complete a monthly oral cancer check at home.
 Here’s how to do it: